Karla Reuter

-Karla Reuter (born 14 June 1984) is an Australian retired soccer player, who played for Queensland Sting and for Brisbane Roar in the Australian W-League.
+Karla Reuter (born 14 June 1984) is an Australian former soccer player, who played for Queensland Sting and for Brisbane Roar in the Australian W-League.

 Playing career

 International career

 Reuter made her debut for Australia in the lead-up to the 2003 FIFA Women's World Cup.
 Having made only four appearances for the national team - all in a pre-World Cup tour - Reuter made her World Cup debut against China in the second match of the tournament, replacing Sacha Wainwright who suffered an injury in the first match.